scottjehl/Respond/README.md

 - Currently, media attributes on link elements are supported, but only if the linked stylesheet contains no media queries.
 If it does contain queries, the media attribute will be ignored and the internal queries will be parsed normally.
 In other words, @media statements in the CSS take priority.

+- Reportedly, if CSS files are encoded in UTF-8 with Byte-Order-Mark (BOM), they will not work with Respond.js in IE7 or IE8.
+Noted in issue #97

 - WARNING: Do not include @font-face rules inside a media query.
 This will crash IE7 and IE8.
 Simply place @font-face rules in the wide open, as a sibling to other media queries.
 Isolated test here to demostrate (note: test crashes IE 7&8): http://jsfiddle.net/scottjehl/Ejyj5/1/

 How's it work?
 ======
 Basically, the script loops through the CSS referenced in the page and runs a regular expression or two on their contents to find media queries and their associated blocks of CSS.
-Since at least in Internet Explorer, the content of the stylesheet is impossible to retrieve in its pre-parsed state (which in IE 8-, means its media queries are removed from the text), Respond.js re-requests the CSS files using Ajax and parses the text response from there.
-Be sure to configure your CSS files' caching properly so that this re-request doesn't actually go to the server.
+In Internet Explorer, the content of the stylesheet is impossible to retrieve in its pre-parsed state (which in IE 8-, means its media queries are removed from the text), so Respond.js re-requests the CSS files using Ajax and parses the text response from there.
+Be sure to configure your CSS files' caching properly so that this re-request doesn't actually go to the server, hitting your browser cache instead.

-From there, each query block is appended to the head in order via style elements, and those style elements are enabled and disabled (read: appended and removed from the DOM) depending on how their min/max width compares with the browser width.
+From there, each media query block is appended to the head in order via style elements, and those style elements are enabled and disabled (read: appended and removed from the DOM) depending on how their min/max width compares with the browser width.
 The media attribute on the style elements will match that of the query in the CSS, so it could be "screen", "projector", or whatever you want.
 Any relative paths contained in the CSS will be prefixed by their stylesheet's href, so image paths will direct to their proper destination

 API Options?
 ======